snowdrop/secured-example/README.md

 ```
 mvn clean fabric8:build -Popenshift -DskipTests
 ```

-Remark : To use the official Red Hat S2I image, then we must configure the Fabric8 Maven Plugin to use the Java S2I image with this parameter `-Dfabric8.generator.from=registry.access.redhat.com/jboss-fuse-6/fis-java-openshift`

 Next we can deploy the templates top of OpenShift and wait till kubernetes has created the POD